imcyee/superstream/README.md

   import faker from 'faker'

   class CustomManager extends Manager {
+      // get your User FollowerIds
-      // copy activities to your user's follower async getUserFollowerIds(userId) {
+      // to copy activities to your user's follower async getUserFollowerIds(userId) {
           const followerIds = await this.myDatabase.getFollowers(userId)
           return {